HazemAbuelanin/omni-link-husky/README.md

 sudo nano /etc/mosquitto/mosquitto.conf

-Add/Verify Configuration: Ensure the following lines are present to allow the required protocol and port, and to prevent the rc=5 (Not Authorised) connection error.
+Add/Verify Configuration: Ensure the following lines are present to enable the required protocol and port, and to prevent the authentication error (rc=5).
 Code snippet

 allow_anonymous true # CRITICAL: Allows connection from the local bridge client